Code-Institute-Submissions/inline-6-overnight/README.md

 o (and though I'm a person with disabilities) use the website's features so that I can access the site as easily as users who do not have special needs do

+o click on a link on the footer and provide my email address to sign up for the website's newsletter so that I can be updated on any new products or good prices

 #### As a developer, I can:

 o get the project set up so that I can start creating code for it